A Diagrammatic Temperley-Lieb Categorification: Preliminaries

 \plabelthree{$f$}{288}{816}{$g$}{344}{816}{$h$}{392}{816}

-The polynomials appearing can be found using the map $\partial_i$, and in particular, $h=\partial_i(f)$.
-One particular implication is that \plabeltwo{$f$}{288}{816}{$f$}{344}{816}

-whenever $f$ is a polynomial invariant under $s_i$ (and blue represents $i$).
+The polynomials appearing can in fact be found using the Demazure operator $\partial_i$, and in particular, $h=\partial_i(f)$.
+One particular implication is that \plabeltwo{$f$}{288}{816}{$f$}{344}{816} whenever $f$ is a polynomial invariant under $s_i$ (and blue represents $i$).
 As an exercise, the reader can check that $f_i^2$ slides through a line colored $i$.
+These polynomial relations are easy to deduce, or one can refer to \cite{EKh} (see p.7, p.
+16-17, and relation 3.16).

 We have an bimodule action of $R$ on morphisms by placing boxes (i.e. double dots) in the leftmost or rightmost regions of a graph.
+Now we can formulate the main result of \cite{EKh}.

-There is a functor from this diagrammatically defined category to the category of $R$-bimodules, whereby a diagram unambiguously represents a specific bimodule map.
-The functor preserves the left and right $R$ action on morphisms.
+\begin{thm} There is a functor from this diagrammatic category $\mHC_1$ to the earlier definition in terms of Bott-Samelson bimodules.
+This functor sends $\ii$ to the bimodule $B_{\ii}$ and a planar graph to a map of bimodules, preserving the grading and the $R$-bimodule action on morphisms.
+This functor is an equivalence of categories. \end{thm}

-\begin{thm}[Main Theorem of \cite{EKh}] There is an equivalence of categories between this diagrammatic category and $\mHC_1$, the category of Bott-Samuelson bimodules. \end{thm}

-This does help to show what is less obvious in the diagrammatic context: that the $R$-bimodules $\HOM(M,N)$ are free as left or right $R$-modules.
-Besides this, we will not need any details about the bimodule version of $\mHC_1$.

-The following theorem and corollary are the most important results from \cite{EKh}, the crucial facts which allow all other proofs to work.
+\begin{cor} The $R$-bimodules $\Hom_{\mHC_1}(B_{\ii},B_{\jj})$ are free as left (or right) $R$-modules.
+In other words, placing double dots to the left of a graph is a torsion-free operation. \end{cor}

+Now we have justified our abuse of notation.
+In this paper, we will never need to know explicitly what map of $R$-bimodules a planar graph corresponds to, so the interested reader can see \cite{EKh} for details.
+In fact, we will not use Theorem \ref{mainthmekh} at all, preferring to work entirely with planar graphs.
+However, we do use Corollary \ref{freemodules}, a fact which would be difficult to prove diagrammatically.

+The proof of Theorem \ref{mainthmekh} can be quickly summarized: first, one explicitly constructs a functor from the diagrammatic category to the Bott-Samelson category.
+Then, using the observations of the next section, one shows that the diagrammatic category is a potential categorification of $\mH$, and that the diagrammatic category, the Bott-Samelson category, and the image of the former in the latter all induce the same adjoint pairing on $\mH$.
+Therefore the functor is fully faithful.